runekn/x4-reactive-docking/README.md

 1. Docked (added): Subordinates will remain docked.
 2. Launched (default): Same as vanilla.
 Subordinates will patrol around the station in a random pattern, and engage any enemy entering the zone of control.
 3. Reactive (added): When no enemies are detected, ships will move towards available docking pads while keeping a lookout.
 If within 8km of docking pads they will initiate dock.
 Will launch and attack if enemies enter the zone of control.
-Also works with capital ships.

 #### Auxiliary trader
 Example: Courier Vanguard assigned to trade for Nomad.